-Gluconeogenesis — The Reason Why You Are Not In Ketosis Yet
+Gluconeogenesis from Excess Protein — The Reason Why You Are Not In Ketosis Yet

 Although the ketogenic diet does not contain many insulin-raising carbohydrates, insulin levels will still be higher on a ketogenic diet than during a fast.
 Why?
 Because some of the amino acids found in protein cause insulin to be released after ingestion.

 When insulin levels are higher than normal, it limits the body’s ability to get into ketosis.
-This is because insulin keeps fat stores from being used as energy.
-When the body has no help from glycogen or fat, it will use gluconeogenesis to provide energy.
+This is because insulin keeps body fat and ketones from being used as energy.
+As a result, the liver will favor gluconeogenesis over ketogenesis.

 Is The Answer to Eat Less Protein?

 On the other hand, restricting protein intake comes with a slew of downsides as well — Many of which are related to gluconeogenesis.

 Even at the peak of ketone and fat burning, our bodies will still require some glucose from gluconeogenesis (to fuel cells that rely on sugar).
 The amino acids that we need for this process will either come from dietary protein or muscle mass.

 If your protein intake is too low, your body will be forced to break down your precious muscle mass.
 Although you can still lose weight, more of your weight loss will come from muscle instead of fat.
 (This is the mechanism behind a “skinny fat” physique.)